 What is Smoked Paprika

 What we called Smoked Paprika in the US, is actually made from pimiento peppers, or pimenton, which have been dried and smoked over an oak fire.
-Here is an intersting article from The Kitchn.
+Here is an intersting article from On the Gas.
 Hungarian paprika, or sweet paprika is a mixture of sweet, dried peppers and not smoked.

 The Best Method: Hard Boiling Eggs